Service Catalogue Management

 Introduction

-Purpose of Service Catalogue Management
+Purpose of Service Catalog Management

 The primary aim of this practice is to ensure that accurate, up-to-date information on services is accessible to everyone who needs it, thereby supporting effective service delivery and management across an organisation.